TriForMine/SudokoSolver/README.md

 ## Requirements

-- Java Development Kit (JDK) 8 or higher
+- Java 23 or higher
 - A Java IDE or build tool like Maven or Gradle (optional)

 ## Project Structure